 Then we’re both good.
 Once I am left alone, I have no problem calling him to ask “do you have this shirt in blue, 16-33?”
 Then, with my permission to interact, he can help me out.
 All good.

 …So anyway, it’s a shame.
 The INFPs are clearly the best arbiters of social and emotional intelligence, and we most certainly should run the world.
-I don’t think anybody has any question about that.
+I don’t think there’s any question about that.

 If we did, you would never again be asked “Did you leave some room for dessert?”

-People would just respect each other, and make the respectful assumption that you know what you want, and if you don’t, you will ask, and there is no reason for them to intrude into your personal and energetic space to fulfill their own selfish needs, and that if they do, it is really a boundary issue, an intimacy we did not ask for, and do not want.
+People would just respect each other, and make the respectful assumption that you know what you want, and if you don’t, you will ask.
+There is no reason for them to intrude into your personal and energetic space to fulfill their own selfish needs, and if they do, it is really a boundary issue, an intimacy we did not ask for, and do not want.

 “You let me know when you want some help finding that tie, Slick!”

 “OK, I will—how about never?
 Would never work for you?”